nutanix/ntnx-api-cmdlet-help/md/en-US/Get-VM.md

 # Get-VM

 ## SYNOPSIS
-Displays a list of VM
+Displays a list of VM.

 ## SYNTAX